m1ckc3b/m1ckc3b/README.md

   - Node.js
   - PostgreSQL
   - React.js
+  - TypeScript

 - 👯 I’m looking/loving to collaborate on ...
-  - Tools for developers
-  - Language related project
+  - API development
+  - Automation with Goggle Apps Script
   - Low code / No code platforms

 - 🧭 How to reach me: